6,000Units Under Management

 Hardwood

 Hardwood flooring is a desirable and popular option with renters.
-Property owners can choose to go with strips, plank, or parquet in an endless variety of finishes.
+Property owners can choose to go with strips, plank, or parquet in various finishes.
 Wood flooring creates a beautiful flow throughout the home, and the classic look of genuine wood is unmistakable.
 As a flooring type, hardwood is easy to clean and can last a lifetime with proper care and the occasional refinishing.
 Keep in mind that hardwood is an investment and, like tile, requires a solid and even subfloor for appropriate installation.
 If you invest in hardwood, having an addendum to your lease requiring the tenants to protect the surface with area rugs is a great idea.

 Laminate